devareus/Eclectic-Token-Sniper/README.md

 An additional 7.5% developer fee is paid on all profits above 0.01 base tokens (BNB in the BSC, MATIC on Polygon, etc).
 The profit is calculated as: *amount sold* - *amount bought* - *all gas costs*.

 Buying using the safe-buy contract has an extra fee of 1.5% of the amount paid if successful.
 Nothing is charged otherwise.

+***If for privacy, costs or any other reasons you prefer not to pay per-transaction fees, get in touch and we can discuss providing you with a version free of fees, for a fixed price or subscription-based***

 If you want to support further development of this sniper you can send a donation on Ethereum or BSC to: